elliea511/nurse-ellie/mental-health/basics.md

 <div class="quick-review" markdown="1">
 <h3>Quick Review</h3>

-1. Ask: is anyone unsafe?
+1. Safety comes first when there is risk.
-2. Assess the patient’s mental status.
-3. Identify mood, affect, thought process, thought content, or perception.
-4. Decide whether the patient needs limits, safety, structure, or support.
-5. Use the least restrictive safe intervention.
+2. Use open-ended questions, silence, active listening, and clarification.
+3. Avoid advice, judgment, “why” questions, and false reassurance.
+4. Mood is what the patient says; affect is what the nurse observes.
+5. Document objective behavior and patient quotes.
-6. Keep communication therapeutic, calm, and professional.
+6. Set limits calmly and consistently.
+7. Keep the treatment team on the same page.
 </div>

 <div class="do-not-miss" markdown="1">
 <h3>Do Not Miss</h3>

-- Safety is the first priority in mental health nursing.
-- Never ignore suicidal ideation, homicidal ideation, command hallucinations, abuse, or severe withdrawal.
+- Do not promise secrecy when safety is involved.
 - Do not argue with delusions or hallucinations.
+- Do not minimize feelings.
+- Do not chart judgmental labels.
+- Do not allow staff splitting.
+- Do not give excessive personal information.
-- Do not teach during severe anxiety or panic.
+- Do not teach during severe anxiety, panic, acute mania, or severe psychosis until safety/calm is addressed.
-- Restraints and seclusion are last resort.
-- Use clear boundaries and consistent staff responses.
 </div>

 </div>

 <div class="cheer-banner">
-  💜 You are building your psych nursing foundation.
-Keep going — one page at a time! 💜
+  💜 Mental health questions are usually asking: what keeps them safe, heard, and respected? 💜
 </div>

 ---

 <div class="page-nav">
-  <a href="{{ '/mental-health.html' | relative_url }}" class="page-nav-back">← Mental Health</a>
+  <a href="{{ '/mental-health/somatic-factitious-dissociative.html' | relative_url }}" class="page-nav-back">← Somatic, Factitious & Dissociative</a>
-  <a href="{{ '/mental-health/therapeutic-communication.html' | relative_url }}" class="page-nav-next">Therapeutic Communication →</a>
+  <a href="{{ '/mental-health/anxiety.html' | relative_url }}" class="page-nav-next">Anxiety, OCD & Trauma →</a>
 </div>